syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#methods:get_strippedvalue}

-To obtained the pure value of the textvalue, removes all the symbols in maskedit textbox control.
+To obtained the pure value of the text value, removes all the symbols in mask edit textbox control.

 #### Returns: